micro-os-plus/micro-test-plus-xpack/README.md

     ✗ answer is 42 FAILED (answer.cpp:25, 43 == 42)
   ✗ Check answer with operator - test case FAILED (0 checks passed, 1 check failed)

-The Answer - test suite FAILED (0 checks passed, 2 checks failed, in 2 test cases)
+The Answer - test suite FAILED (0 checks passed, 3 checks failed, in 2 test cases)
 ```

-In the first case, `eq()` is a custom comparator that basically compares almost
+In the first case, `eq()` is a function that basically compares almost
-everything and is able to keep track of the operands.
+everything and is able to keep track of its operands.
+There are similar
+functions for all comparisons.

 In the second case, a custom operator is used.
 To avoid interferences
 with other operators, it is defined in a separate namespace (which must